 1.4 Effective Date

 The effective date of this EOP is September 30, 2020.
-This document supersedes all previously recognized EOPs for the 2D EMC.
-An annual review and update is required.
+This document supersedes all previously recognized EOPs for the 2nd District EMC.
+An annual review and is required and updates as necessary

 1.5 Plan Distribution

 Each chapter within the 2nd District will receive a copy of this plan.
 Since the plan contains brothers’ names and cellular numbers, plans must be safe guarded.
-Chapters with the 2nd District are encouraged to use this EOP as a model to create their local Chapters’ EOP. .
+Chapters within the 2nd District are encouraged to use this EOP as a model to create their local Chapters’ EOP. .
 Part 2: 2nd District Contact Information